suns-echoes/string-utils/docs/utils/overwrite.md

 Overwrite
 =========

-**Overwrite string**

-Overwrite part of the original string with new one.
+Method overwrites part of the original string with new one starting from given position.

 ```js
 /* string */ StringUtils.overwrite(